AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 +++Example: Email template with one section

-The following is a basic example of an HTML template for email with one section.
+The following is a basic example of an HTML template for an email that contains one section.
 The head contains simple, inline CSS for styling.
 The body contains a `pre-header`, `headline`, and `image` [placeholder](#content-placeholders) for use by GenStudio to inject content during the email generation process.

 ```handlebars {line-numbers="true" highlight="13"}
 <!DOCTYPE html>